 Remind students that they can record ideas in the notes column of their worksheet.

-Anticipated responses: Vary, but should focus on active engagement.
+Anticipated responses: Vary but should focus on active engagement.
 Effective leaders actively engage their subordinates when leading change.
 This encourages adoption and anchors the change in culture and practice.

 When complete, continue.